 4. Hyeres – Henri Cartier-Bresson – 1932

 The image called Hyeres by Cartier-Bresson is almost all the illustration needed in order to comprehend composition.
-We have rule of thirds everywhere, but mainly on the bicycle rider, and we have leading lines everywhere, from the sidewalk, to the obvious swirl on the hand railing of the stairs.
-And if that wasn’t enough, the slow shutter speed, shows a great sense of movement and dynamism of the rider exiting the scene.
+We have a rule of thirds everywhere, but mainly on the bicycle rider, and we have leading lines everywhere, from the sidewalk to the obvious swirl on the hand railing of the stairs.
+And if that wasn’t enough, the slow shutter speed shows a great sense of movement and dynamism of the rider exiting the scene.

 5. Steve Jobs – Albert Watson – 2011